Autodesk/Neon/docs/learn/introduction/04-the-domain-level.md

 Neon Domain level's goal is to provide users with simple mechanisms for some specific domains.
 Currently, Neon focus on those domains where a regular cartesian discretisations are leveraged.
-Using a simple example will look ad how the level mechanisms can be used.
+Using a simple example will look at how the level mechanisms can be used.

 ## Working with dense domains

 Let's use implicit geometries to showcase some aspect of Neon.
-We'll be working on a dense domain on top of whihc we define our implicit geometry, like a simple sphere.
+We'll be working on a dense domain on top of which we define our implicit geometry, like a simple sphere.
 In the rest of this page, we'll be looking at the following tasks:

 1. [Choosing the hardware for the computation - **Neon backend**](#backend)